-Step 1: Snip four-to six-inch cuttings from healthy stems of your wandering Jew plant.
+Step 1: Snip four-to-six-inch cuttings from healthy stems of your spiderwort plant.
 Remove the bottom set of leaves from each stem.

 Step 2: Put your cuttings in a glass of water, ensuring that at least the bottom leaf node is submerged.
 You should see new roots begin to emerge within a week or so.

-Step 3: After around two weeks in water, you can plant your wandering Jew cuttings in all-purpose potting mix and care for them as usual.
+Step 3: After about two weeks in water, plant your cuttings in all-purpose potting mix, and care for them as usual.